plhosk/voting-app/README.md

 - Enter project folder: `cd voting-app`
 - Install node packages: `npm install`
 - Rename the file ".env.example" in your project directory to ".env" and add the URI to your MongoDB database collection (example: `MONGO_URI=mongodb://localhost/voting-app`)
+- If you plan to use the GitHub authentication feature, enter the client ID, client secret and callback URL to the .env file
-- Build the client bundle with webpack: `npm run build` (or `npm run prod` for production)
+- Build the client bundle with Webpack: `npm run build` (or `npm run prod` for production)
-- Start the Node/Express server: `npm run start`
+- Start the Node/Express web server: `npm run start`
 - Visit the server URL in your web browser (default port 5000): [http://localhost:5000](http://localhost:5000)